Skip to main content

 Application Update

-Update your application to use the Nexus SDK for all future interactions:
+Update your application to use the latest AbstractJs SDK with MEE stack for all future interactions:

 // IMPORTANT: Always use the same address as your V2 account